entando/entando-docs/vuepress/docs/next/docs/curate/bundle-filters.md

 # Filtering bundles

-Entando Bundles are filterable by component, by status or by textual research.
+Entando Bundles are filterable by component, status or textual search.

 ## Filtering bundles by component

-Entando Bundles are filterable by component from App Builder user interface.
+Entando Bundles are filterable by component from the App Builder user interface.

 ![App Builder bundle filtering](./img/app-builder-bundle-component-filters.png)